amrit-niure/customer-relationship-management/README.md

 # Client Record Management Software
 This project leverages the power of Next.js with a structured architecture that includes server actions, use case layers, and data access layers.
-It is designed to efficiently manage client records while providing features such as client tracking, reminders, and email notifications through scheduled cron jobs
+It is designed to efficiently manage client records while providing features such as client tracking, reminders, and email notifications

 ## Table of Contents